 EC § 35256 - School Accountability Report Card: A hard copy of the annual School Accountability Report Card will be provided, upon request, on or before February 1 of each school year.

-- EC § 35291 Student Discipline: Rules pertaining to student discipline, including those which govern suspension or expulsion, are available from the building principal.
-They are also communicated to all students every year. - EC § 32280 et seq.
-Safety Plan: Each school has an adopted safety plan which includes policies against discrimination and harassment.
-Safety plans are available upon request at each school site. - EC § 32390 Fingerprint Program: The District may offer a fingerprint program for all students enrolled in kindergarten or newly enrolled in the district.
-Each parent or guardian will be informed of any such program when the student enrolls.
-Parents or guardians must consent in writing to enroll their students in this program and must pay the applicable fee. - EC § 35186 Williams Complaint Policy & Procedures: Requires school districts to use a modified uniform complaint process to help identify and resolve deficiencies related to instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils or staff, teacher vacancy or misassignment, and intensive instruction and services provided to pupils who have not passed one or both parts of the high school exit examination after 12 grade.
-Notice of the complaint process and the location at which to obtain a complaint form shall be posted in classrooms.
-Complaints may be filed anonymously. - EC § 39831.5 School Bus and Passenger Safety: Requires school districts to provide bus safety regulations to all new students in pre- kindergarten, kindergarten and first through sixth grade inclusive who were not previously transported by school bus.
-The bus safety regulations shall include: a list of school bus stops near each pupil's home, general rules of conduct at school bus loading zones, red light crossing instructions, school bus danger zone, and walking to and from school bus stops. - EC § 44731 Internet Access: Before anyone may access the Internet through the district, the appropriate orientation and instruction will be required.
-All users will be required to sign (and minor students must have their parents sign) an Internet agreement, and for publication, a permission slip for student participation on the Internet through the school site home page.
-In addition, all users will be provided a copy of the district board policy on Internet access, and must review this policy and agree to abide by the rules.
-Users must understand that any violations of the provisions of district policy may result in disciplinary action, the revoking of their user privilege, and/or appropriate legal action. - EC § 44807 Student Conduct: Every teacher in the public schools shall hold students to a strict account for their conduct on the way to and from school, on the playground, or during recess. - EC § 44808.5 Lunch Off Campus: Students may be permitted to leave a high school campus during the lunch period without the school district or any officer or employee incurring liability for the conduct or safety of students during such time. - EC § 44810 Parental Interference with Classroom Conduct: It is prohibited for any person over 16 years of age, including but not limited to a student's parent or guardian, to come on school property and willfully interfere with the discipline, good order, lawful conduct, or administration of any school class or activity of the school, with the intent to disrupt, obstruct, or to inflict damage to property or bodily injury upon any person.
+School district is highly encouraged to include annual school report card with Annual Notice.

+EC § 35291 - Student Discipline: Rules pertaining to student discipline, including those which govern suspension or expulsion, are available from the building principal.
+They are also communicated to all students every year.

+EC § 39831.5 - School Bus and Passenger Safety: Requires school districts to provide bus safety regulations to all new students in pre- kindergarten, kindergarten and first through sixth grade inclusive who were not previously transported by school bus.
+The bus safety regulations shall include: a list of school bus stops near each pupil's home, general rules of conduct at school bus loading zones, red light crossing instructions, school bus danger zone, and walking to and from school bus stops.

+EC § 44807 - Duty Concerning Conduct of Pupils:

+Every teacher has a duty to hold pupils accountable for their conduct on the way to and from school, and on the playground, or during recess.
+A teacher, vice principal, principal or any other certificated employee of a school district, shall not be subject to criminal prosecution or criminal penalties for the exercise, during the performance of his duties, of the same degree or physical control over a pupil that a parent would be legally privileged to exercise but which in no event shall exceed the amount of physical control reasonably necessary to maintain order, protect property, or protect the health and safety of pupils, or to maintain proper and appropriate conditions conducive to learning.

+EC § 44810 - Parental Interference with Classroom Conduct: It is prohibited for any person over 16 years of age, including but not limited to a student's parent or guardian, to come on school property and willfully interfere with the discipline, good order, lawful conduct, or administration of any school class or activity of the school, with the intent to disrupt, obstruct, or to inflict damage to property or bodily injury upon any person.
 This behavior constitutes a misdemeanor, and the district will immediately report all such willful interference with the appropriate authorities, as well as the district may prohibit or limit such persons from returning to school property in accordance with district policy.

-EC § 46010.1 - Permissive Absence for Medical Services Without Parental Consent: School authorities may excuse any student in grades 7-12 from the school for the purpose of obtaining confidential medical services without the consent of the student's parent or guardian.

-EC § 46014 - Religious Instruction: Absence may be granted for absence at a religious retreat or to participate in religious exercises pursuant to district policy.
+EC § 46014 - Religious Instruction: Absence may be granted for absence at a religious retreat or to participate in religious exercises pursuant to DISTRICT policy.